Air Force One (film): Filming

 General Radek's palace, seen in the film's opening, was portrayed by two locations in Cleveland, Ohio: the exterior was Severance Hall, and the interior was the Cuyahoga County Courthouse.
 The Russian prison where Radek was incarcerated was the Ohio State Reformatory, previously seen in The Shawshank Redemption and also used for Godsmack's music video for "Awake" in 2000.
 Ramstein Air Base, Germany was portrayed by Rickenbacker Air National Guard Base, Ohio.
 The diplomatic dinner scene was shot at the Ebell of Los Angeles while a second unit captured scenes in Red Square in Moscow.
 Scenes featuring Sheremetyevo International Airport, the departure airport of Air Force One in the film, were shot at Los Angeles International Airport.
-At the Van Nuys Airport, production would take place in some of the hangars while Dante's Peaks film crew occupied the other buildings.
+At the Van Nuys Airport, production would take place in some of the hangars on one side of the runway while Dante's Peaks film crew occupied the buildings on the other side.

 Ford refused to do a scene in the script where Marshall sits down to gather himself as he felt that he didn't sit down when family is in a crisis.
 Marlowe always felt the "Get off my plane!" line was cheesy until Ford performed it to "pitch-perfect".

 F-15C Eagle aircraft from the 33rd Operations Group, 33rd Fighter Wing at Eglin AFB, Florida were used in the film.

 Score

-Randy Newman was initially hired to write the film score; however, Petersen considered his composition to be almost a parody and commissioned Jerry Goldsmith to write and record a more somber and patriotic score in just twelve days, with assistance from Joel McNeely.
+Randy Newman was initially hired to write the film score.
+However, Petersen considered his composition to be almost a parody and commissioned Jerry Goldsmith to write and record a more somber and patriotic score in just twelve days, with assistance from Joel McNeely.
 After the experience, Goldsmith vowed to never again take on such a last-minute task.

 The music label Varèse Sarabande released a soundtrack album featuring Goldsmith's music.
 McNeely receives a credit on the back cover for "Additional Music in the Motion Picture", but none of his work is on the CD, although his cues include the material heard when Air Force One is under attack.
 On September 27, 2019, a 2-CD release featuring the full score was released.

 The first track of the soundtrack, "The Parachutes", was used by Donald Trump during his campaign for president of the United States in 2016.
 The track was played in the background at the New York Hilton Midtown prior to Trump's victory speech, following Hillary Clinton's concession.
 The track was used repeatedly at campaign events with the Trump plane as background, leading the film's producer to ask him to stop using it.